Sommer Ray’s Famous Booty Is On Display In Newest Instagram Post Alongside Her ‘Imperfections’

 Sommer Ray has an impressive Instagram following numbering over 20.1 million followers.
-She’s appeared to have stayed true to herself throughout her trajectory to social media fame, and from time to time opens up about some of her struggles.
-One of the things she’s showcasing in her newest post is not just her famous booty, but also a birth mark that she has on her left hand.
+She’s appeared to have stayed true to herself throughout her trajectory to social media fame, and from time to time, she opens up about some of her struggles.
+One of the things she’s showcasing in her newest post is not just her famous booty, but also a birthmark that she has on her left hand.

 It’s hard to notice at first, but she posted a couple of photos, a second one that slightly zoomed in to the arm.
-She alluded that her birth mark was an “imperfection” in the captions, to which fans noted, “Our imperfections are what makes us beutiful! [sic]” and “I think it’s awesome that you don’t try and hid your birthmark.
+She alluded that her birthmark was an “imperfection” in the captions.

+“I think it’s awesome that you don’t try and hid your birthmark.
 Most people especially in today’s world would be super insecure about it.
-But I don’t even know you and can tell you are a strong women [sic].”
+But I don’t even know you and can tell you are a strong women [sic],” said another.

-Sommer doesn’t always “hide” the birth mark, but many of her photos that are published don’t necessarily highlight it either.
-With that being said, Ray does share her birth mark with others from time to time.
-For example in November 2018, she shared a portrait of herself that showed her placing her left hand on her head.
-She had a purple birth mark that was visible on her hand, as she joked in the captions that they think she has skin diseases when they first see it.
+Sommer doesn’t always “hide” the birthmark, but many of her photos that are published don’t necessarily highlight it either.
+With that being said, Ray does share her birthmark with others from time to time.
+For example, in November, 2018, she shared a portrait of herself that showed her placing her left hand on her head.
+She had a purple birthmark that was visible on her hand, as she joked in the captions that they think she has skin diseases when they first see it.

 Sommer shares a ton of photos of herself on a regular basis, and her fans have gotten to know her well over the years.
 In particular, she opened up to Life & Style Magazine about her workout routines, and had some good advice.